woodpecker-ci/woodpecker/docs/docs/30-administration/05-deployment-methods/10-docker-compose.md

-# docker-compose
+# docker compose

-The below [docker-compose](https://docs.docker.com/compose/) configuration can be used to start a Woodpecker server with a single agent.
+The below [docker compose](https://docs.docker.com/compose/) configuration can be used to start a Woodpecker server with a single agent.

-It relies on a number of environment variables that you must set before running `docker-compose up`.
+It relies on a number of environment variables that you must set before running `docker compose up`.
 The variables are described below.

 ```yaml title="docker-compose.yaml"
 version: '3'